NelisW/my3D-Trium/building/Trium-build.md

 - Your 115/230V earth/ground, the green (green/yellow) wire from the house network (if Earth is available).
 -  The Trium metal case.
--  The power supply zero voltage terminal (by convention zero voltage is normally the negative (black or -) terminal in the bipolar power supply, whereas the positive (red or +) is at some nonzero voltage (12V in this case).
+-  The power supply zero voltage terminal (by convention zero voltage is normally the negative (black or -) terminal in the bipolar power supply, whereas the positive (red or +) is at some non-zero voltage (12V in this case).

 The User Manual does not prescribe any connection: all three a disconnected from each other (if there are no connections inside the power supply, which is normally the case).
 All three therefore 'float' with respect to each other: there can be some voltage between any of these.